 Even if your soon-to-be customers have set their eyes on buying services or products from your business, it's still extremely important to ensure that all relevant information is available and that the check-out process is straightforward and effortless.

 During both of these stages, there are multiple metrics that every business should follow.
 The metrics will help you understand the effectiveness of your marketing and sales strategies and help you optimize them.
 You can track these metrics either via good-old excel sheets or more efficiently through the tools provided by your ecommerce tool.

 Definition: Cost per purchase (CPP), cost per acquisition (CPA), customer acquisition cost (CAC) — the loved child has many names.
 However, the meaning is the same: it measures how much you're paying for acquiring individual orders.
 Tracking your CPPs helps assess the effectiveness and profitability of your marketing efforts.

 CPP = Total marketing costs / Total revenue

-Definition: The cancellation rate is the share of booked items or services, which were eventually canceled from the customer’s initiative.
-You can calculate the overall cancellation rate annually, or during a certain period of time.
+Definition: The cancellation rate is the share of booked items or services eventually canceled from the customer's initiative.
+You can calculate the overall cancellation rate annually or during a specific period.